LibCrowds/docs/docs/collections/presenter.md

 ## Updating the share modal text

-Task presenters contain a button that volunteers can be clicked to show a share modal, which contains a link to a version of the content being presented in each task (e.g. an image).
+Task presenters contain a button that volunteers can click to show a share modal.
+This modal will contain a link to a shareable version of the content being presented for the active task (e.g. the image).

-Modify the content above this link by using the **Share text** Markdown editor and clicking **Update**.
+The text that appears in the share modal can be modified by using the **Share text** Markdown editor.